Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Be honest about the cost of workarounds in the off-the-shelf option.
 If your team spends two hours per day on manual steps that bespoke software would automate, that time has a cost that should be included in the comparison.

-Question 4: What is the strategic importance of this software?
+4 What is the strategic importance of this software?

 Software that is central to your competitive advantage - that enables you to do something competitors cannot, or that is the product you sell to customers - warrants more investment and more control than software that handles routine administrative functions.